IO vs JSON

 #Multiple Number Types

-IO has built-in support for an ISO 8601-like format for date and time, allowing automatic conversion to and from native date objects during serialization and deserialization.
+IO has built-in support for ISO 8601 date and time formats, allowing automatic conversion to and from native date objects during serialization and deserialization.

 JSON inherently does not support date objects.
 While some parsers convert dates to ISO 8601 strings during serialization, they do not automatically revert to date objects upon deserialization.